 2. Works for 80% of Patients

 If I’m honest, the Pinnacle resolves plantar fasciitis symptoms meaningfully in roughly 80% of patients with mild-to-moderate overpronation and arch pain.
-That’s a remarkable success rate for a $30 device.
+That’s a notable success rate for a $30 device.
 For these patients, it’s cost-effective, immediate, and requires no appointment.

 3. Fits Most Shoes